thomas051083/psd-psw/_events/0b-LF2(7-13Jul).md

     <td>
       <b>Find Your Voice with Toastmasters<font color="blue"> (NEW!)</font></b>
       <br>12 July (Fri), 7.30pm – 9.45pm
-      <br>Participants will also have the opportunity to take part in fun speech activities.
-They can also find out more about the Toastmasters programme and learn how Toastmasters can help them to become better communicators and leaders.
+      <br>Find out more about the Toastmasters programme and learn how Toastmasters can help you become better communicators and leaders by joining an actual Toastmasters session!
       <br><a href="/events/learning-journeys/event-details/LA_ToastmastersBetterYou">Click here to find out more.</a>
     </td>
   </tr>